duerrp/pyexperiment/examples/README.rst

 ~~~~~~~~~~~~~

 You will notice that by default, pyexperiment does not log to a file
-and it will only show you messages at, or above the 'WARNING' level.
+and it will only print messages at, or above the 'WARNING' level.
+If
-If you would like to see more (or less) messages, you can change the
+you would like to see more (or less) messages, you can change the
 logging level by runnint the analyzer with an additional argument
 e.g., `-o verbosity DEBUG`.
 In general, any configuration option can
 be set from the command line with `-o [level[.level2.[...]]].key
 value`.

 The `verbosity` configuration value is predefined by pyexperiment, but
-you can use the same configuration mechanism for your own parameters.
+we can use the same configuration mechanism for our own parameters.
-Define a specification for your configuration by passing a
+This is achieved by defining a specification for the configuration and
-`config_spec` argument to the `experiment` call.
-For example, you may
+passing it as the `config_spec` argument to the `experiment` call.
+For
-want to add an option to ignore data files longer than a certain
+example, we may want to add an option to ignore data files longer
-length.
-To achieve this, create a configspec and pass it to
-`experiment`:
+than a certain length:

 .. code-block:: python